quattor/quattor.github.com/_quattor/00-documentation-overview.md

 The Quattor toolkit can use both XML and JSON both plain and gzipped, gzipped JSON is recommended due to small size and clarity.

-The compiler is normally invoked by some part of the tooling that makes up a CMDB, but can also be used standalone, see [the Pan book](http://sourceforge.net/projects/quattor/files/Panc/10.0/pan-book.pdf/download) for more details.
+The compiler is normally invoked by some part of the tooling that makes up a CMDB, but can also be used stand-alone, see [the Pan book](http://sourceforge.net/projects/quattor/files/Panc/10.0/pan-book.pdf/download) for more details.

 `panc` is implemented in a mixture of Java and Clojure and runs in a standard JVM, see [Cal's article](/documentation/2012/05/07/review-pan-in-clojure.html) for a peek at the internals.